asimsek/CERNComputingAccount/README.md

     You are now registered in CMS as 'Non-Doctoral Student' from your institute (ADANA-CUKUROVA) .

 You will use the **HRPersonID** number in the next mail.
-When you receive the mail above, send an email to `cms.people@cern.ch` and `service-desk@cern.ch` as below.
+When you receive the mail above, send an email to `cms.people@cern.ch` as below.

 ***Mail Subject : CERN Account***